HST 201 Module #13

 Forum Discussion #14

-The "Lost Cause of the Confederacy," or simply the "Lost Cause," is an American historical negationist ideology that holds that despite losing the American Civil War, the cause of the Confederacy was a just and heroic one.
-The ideology endorses the supposed virtues of the antebellum South, viewing the war as a struggle primarily for the Southern way of life or "states' rights" in the face of overwhelming "northern aggression".
-At the same time, the Lost Cause minimizes or denies outright the central role of slavery in the outbreak of the war.
+The "Lost Cause of the Confederacy," also known as the "Lost Cause," refers to an ideology in American history that distorts the truth and aims to negate past realities.
+This ideology asserts that despite the Confederate States losing the American Civil War, their cause was noble and admirable.
+It promotes the supposed merits of the pre-war Southern society.
+It portrays the conflict as a predominantly defensive struggle for the Southern way of life or "states' rights" against significant "northern aggression."
+Concurrently, the Lost Cause downplays or outright denies the crucial role that slavery played in sparking the war.
+Do some research and please answer the following questions:

 From pulling the information from what you have learned about in class, why is the “Lost Cause” a folly way of thinking?
 Why do many still hold onto the notion of a noble war fought against “northern aggression?”